prolic/HumusBase/README.md

 The HumusBase module is a set of common classes used by other Humus Modules.

-  - ArrayToObjectMapper (deprecated, see HumusDoctrineHydrato at https://github.com/prolic/HumusDoctrineHydrator)
+  - ArrayToObjectMapper (deprecated, see HumusDoctrineHydrator at https://github.com/prolic/HumusDoctrineHydrator)
   - StaticListenerAggregates (deprecated, use SharedEventManager instead)
   - AbstractModel (deprecated, we have hydrators)
   - Util String